taw00/howto/howto-dashes.md

 Em dash in place of a colon:
   &emsp;_There was only one thing missing from the pirate ship—pirates._

-Em dashes are also used in citations, to indicate interruptions, to indicate blotted out text, and more.
-But that won't be discussed here.
+Em dash indicating an interruption in dialogue:
+  &emsp;_"Well, I thought I might&mdash;"_
+  &emsp;_"Might what?" she demanded._

+**2-Em dashes** are used to indicate a partial word, or missing or blotted out text (for example, when quoting material from an illegible document).
+  &emsp;_David H&#x2E3A;h [Hirsch?] voted aye._

+**3-Em dashes** are used primarily by manuscript editors to reference repeated listings of author(s) or editor(s) in a bibliography.
+See example below.

 Read more about when to use hyphens, dashes, colons, parentheses, etc. from this mini-bibliograpy.
-It also demonstrates how the special character, the 3-em dash (`&#x2E3B;` or `&#11835;`), is utilized in citations:
+It also demonstrates how the special character, the 3-em dash (`&#x2E3B;`), is utilized in citations:

 <div style="font-size: 75%; padding: 0 0 0 3em;">